JasmeetSinghBali/Microservices/nest_microserv_monorepo/otc-desk/README.md

 - use common initializer rmq service by ticket-generation -> main.ts

-> ## Step - 11 quote-orders Communicating with ticket-generation via rabbitmq
+> # IMP:📝 Step - 11 quote-orders Communicating with ticket-generation via rabbitmq

 - create a dynamic module check rmq.module.ts
+- this will help in using the dynamic rmq module inside of quote-orders microservice to register the ticket-generation microservice & use it to communicate with it